-a) starboard locker seat fire classification: ABC, 2 kg, type: P2G b) in seat / chart table fire classification: ABC, 2 kg, type: P2G
+a) locker seat starboard and port berth fire classification: ABC, 2 kg, type: P2G fire classification: ABC, 2 kg, type: P2G

 - 2. The vehicle's owner / skipper is responsible for the following: - having the fire extinguishing equipment checked at the intervals indicated on the equipment. - having the fire extinguishing equipment replaced when the time indicated has run out or when the apparatus has been used; the replacement units must have the at least the same or greater extinguishing capacity. - having the crew informed of - arrangement and operation of the fire extinguishing equipment - arrangement of discharge openings in the engine room - arrangement of escape hatches - ensuring easy accessibility to the fire extinguishing equipment when the watercraft is manned.